-The Central Database of Shoah Victims’ Names currently contains 4.2 million names, including approximately two and a half million from scanned Pages of Testimony and the remainder that have been retrieved from archives and other sources.
+The Central Database of Shoah Victims’ Names currently contains 4.6 million names, including approximately 2.7 million from scanned Pages of Testimony and the remainder that have been retrieved from archives and other sources.
 In November 2004, the Names Database was uploaded onto Yad Vashem’s website

 A revolutionary milestone in Holocaust remembrance and learning, this resource provides the opportunity to submit additional names and conduct searches from any computer worldwide–enabling anyone to check whether their loved one has been memorialized–or simply to learn more about the ordinary men, women and children who fell victim to the Nazis’ genocidal policy.